-Operating expenses as a percentage of net sales decreased to 23.4% for the first quarter of fiscal 2000 from 24.2% in the first quarter of fiscal 1999 due primarily to a lower level of advertising expenses in fiscal 2000 related to the introduction of paper cat litter products.
+Operating expenses as a percentage of net sales were the same for the first quarter of fiscal 2000 as compared to the first quarter of fiscal 1999.

 Interest expense was essentially unchanged, while interest income for the first quarter of fiscal 2000 decreased \$83,000 from fiscal 1999 levels, primarily due to lower levels of cash and cash equivalents.